Tuesday, April 27, 2021

 TIME FOR TESTING YOUR CIRCUIT

 Now, this is where it gets more interesting.
-While the tools above will get a basic build done, if anything goes wrong, which it inevitably will, nothing there will help you test the circuit and find faults.
+While the tools above will get a basic build done, if anything goes wrong, which it inevitably will at some stage, nothing there will help you test the circuit and find faults.

 This becomes really apparent when staring at your first build, wondering why it doesn't work, and not having a clue where to begin.